 Sacramento Home Winterizing: Buy New Windows Or Insulate With Shutters?10/30/2017Curtis Orton With cold weather on the horizon in Sacramento, lots of homeowners are already planning their home winterizing projects.
-Beyond putting some old storm windows back in or tacking on flimsy plastic wrap to your windows, some of the best solutions to better insulate your home are to install fancy new windows, or to install insulating indoor shutters.
+Other than putting some old storm windows back in or tacking on flimsy plastic wrap to your windows, some of the best solutions to better insulate your home are to install fancy new windows, or to install insulating indoor shutters.
 But which one is right for your home, replacing your windows or putting in better window treatments – especially when you want to winterize?
 Let’s break it down.
-The Price of New Windows vs. Getting Shutters Prior to consulting a window contractor in Sacramento, many homeowners lowball the price tag of windows and glass doors.
+Comparing the Price of New Windows vs. Getting Shutters Prior to consulting a window installer in Sacramento, many homeowners lowball the price tag of glass doors and windows.
 For a standard CA home, putting in new glass (around 8 windows and 2 doors), could cost more than 30 grand off the bat.
 That’s just about a down payment for a whole new house!
 Obviously, newer windows will add to the resell value of your house, but it comes with a steep cost.
 Conversely, choosing interior shutters on windows and glass doors will cost a fraction of the price – usually around 75% less than the cost of installing brand-new windows.
-And if you’re worried about increasing your home value, permanent plantation shutters are more noticeable than new-ish windows when potential buyers walk through.
+And if you’re worried about increasing your home value, permanent plantation shutters are more noticeable than new-ish windows during a tour or open house.
 What Insulates Better: New Windows or Indoor Shutters?
 Your windows need to be good insulators, especially when the weather can be unpredictable.
-But how do even the thickest windows compare with window treatments built specifically for insulation?
+But how do even the thickest windows stack up against window treatments built specifically for insulation?
 Even if you pay extra for three-pane windows, the highest r-value new windows can offer is between 2.0 and 3.0.
 While significant, that insulation has nothing on the temperature blocking powers of Polywood® plantation shutters, which third party studies have shown to reach an r-value of close to 6.0 in a standard pane window.
 Lead Time & Installation of New Windows vs. Insulating Shutters Keep in mind that the days are dwindling to finish your winterizing projects before winter arrives in Sacramento.
 The lead time for installing new doors and windows may even be be as much as 10 weeks.
 By then, you might as well not bother and just set your furnace to full blast.
 Shutters, conversely, are much quicker to get installed, with a lead time generally never exceeding 4 weeks, and is usually even shorter.
 The lead time for replacing doors or windows can be even longer if you need approval from your HOA.
 If your new windows require the contractors to do any work to your ceiling or certain walls, the job could also require permits from your county or city.
-On that note, removing windows and installing new ones can cause a big mess.
+Moreover, removing windows and installing new ones can cause a big mess.
 If any drywall work needs done, you’ll end up layers of dust and debris all over your house.
 Installing shutters on the other hand is a precise, clean job, and will be done in a fraction of the time.
-Warranties: New Windows vs. Shutters Just about any reputable and insured remodeler will offer a warranty, typically around 10-20 years.
-That sounds great, but when you examine what that warranty does and does not cover, a decade or two can seem extremely short.
+New Window Warranties vs. Shutter Warranties Just about any reputable and insured remodeler will offer a warranty, typically around 10-20 years.
+That sounds great, but when you examine what that warranty does and does not cover, a decade or two might seem a little short.
 Conversely, Polywood interior shutters are backed by a Lifetime Warranty, guaranteeing the material, installation, and color of the product.
 In summary, the differences between winterizing your home with replacement windows or with insulating shutters are fairly blatant: Product New Windows Interior Shutters Cost Exceeding $30,000 for the whole house.
 Typically less than $5,000 for an average size home.
 Warranty Typically around 20 years.
 Lifetime warranty Lead time 10 weeks 4 weeks Install Time Several hours, sometimes multiple days to install several windows, can cause heavy dust or debris.
 Almost all jobs are done within just a couple of hours, and produce no dust or debris.
 Red tape You may need to get HOA approvals approvals, municipal remodeling approvals.
 N/A Temperature Control You may need to upgrade to higher-end windows to get an equal level of energy efficiency.
 Normal r-value of 2.0-3.0.
 Can block up to 50% of all energy loss from your windows.
 Polywood offers r-value of 6.0.
 If you’re ready to winterize your space, call Sunburst Shutters Sacramento today at 916-250-0758 and we’ll set you up with a free in-home window design consultation.